UnknownFreak/courier/README.md

 	includedirs { "path_to_courier_root/include" }
 	links { "courier" }
+	openmp "On"

 ```
+Note that openmp is "on" when building the project that uses the courier library, since the channel templates will fail to build without it

 in order to link properly when making linux applications add the following line to the workspace or to the application project(s)
 ```